anantmehta33/DistTempNet/readme.md

 ## Credits
-Our implementation is based on [ALBEF](https://github.com/salesforce/ALBEF).
+Our implementation is based on [ALBEF](https://github.com/salesforce/ALBEF). <br />
-It is an extension of original TempNet paper accepted at ICML 24 (https://arxiv.org/abs/2404.04575).
+It is an extension of original TempNet paper accepted at ICML 24 (https://arxiv.org/abs/2404.04575). <br />
 We also thank mlfoundations (OpenCLIP) for providing implementation of Vision Transformer.

 ## 📚 Citation